SAP/business-document-processing/API.md

 DCApiClient(self, base_url, client_id, client_secret, uaa_url, polling_threads=5, polling_sleep=0.5, polling_long_sleep=30, polling_max_attempts=400, logging_level=30)
 ```

-This class provides an interface to access SAP AI Business Services - Document Classification REST API from a Python application.
+This class provides an interface to access SAP Document Classification REST API from a Python application.
 Structure of values returned by all the methods is documented in Swagger.
-See Swagger UI by adding: /document-classification/v1 to your Document Classification service key URL value (from outside the uaa section).
+See Swagger UI by adding:
+/document-classification/v1 to your Document Classification service key URL value (from outside the uaa section).

 - Argument base_url: The service URL taken from the service key (key 'url' in service key JSON)
 - Argument client_id: The client ID taken from the service key (key 'uaa.clientid' in service key JSON)